-The main curiosity is that What is inside Sheik Saeed Al Maktoum House?
-You will head to the majlis downstairs (a meeting area), to the dining room, kitchen, and patio, and the bedrooms and balconies on the upstairs.
+The curiosity is that What is inside Sheik Saeed Al Maktoum House?
+You will head to the majlis downstairs (a meeting area), the dining room, kitchen, patio, and the bedrooms and balconies upstairs.
 In its pre-oil period, the house shows rare images of Dubai, along with works, lithographs, and pieces of art that capture the growth of the emirates.
-A collection of rare coins, prints, and historical records can also be found.
-Sheikh Saeed Al-Maktoum house was a national landmark and once a center of local administration.
+At Saeed Al Maktoum house collection of rare coins, prints, and historical records can also be found.
+Sheikh Saeed Al-Maktoum house was a national landmark and a local administrative center.

 Exhibits at Al Maktoum House Dubai